-- Individuals with a prior UNE faculty appointment, or who have applied for a position in the UNE program under review during the past 10 years - Individuals with strong connection to the program faculty (e.g., co-authored publications, presentations, joint research projects, and/or grants)
+- Individuals with a prior UNE faculty appointment, or who have applied for a position in the UNE program under review during the past 10 years - Individuals with a strong connection to the program faculty (e.g., collaborated on publications, presentations, research projects, and/or grants)

-To begin the process, the Chair/Program Director, in consultation with the Dean, should determine the best candidate as the external reviewer.
-The Chair/Program Director and/or Dean then confirms and schedules the external reviewer for a campus visit and sends the external reviewer the self-study.
+To begin the process, the chair/AD/PD, in consultation with the dean, should determine the best candidate as the external reviewer.
+The chair/AD/PD and/or dean then confirms and schedules the external reviewer and sends the external reviewer the self-study.